 For those of you paying attention, it’s been a few weeks since we posted anything substantial on Bottle Makes Three.
 A variety of things have stood in the way of our writing.
-You can chalk a lot of it up to the typical “busy time of the year” excuse I make each fall, because these last few months of each calendar year do get pretty stressful at work.
-But beyond that I just have been in a bit of a writer’s funk.
+You can chalk a lot of it up to the typical “busy time of the year” excuse I make each fall because these last few months of each calendar year do get pretty stressful at work.
+But beyond that, I just have been in a bit of a writer’s funk.
 A good deal of my lackluster attitude has been due to one of our little girls being sick.
 We don’t have your typical two-legged kiddos, but we do have two very sweet kitties.
-One of them, Gracie, has been fighting an illness the last few weeks.
+One of them, Gracie, has been fighting an illness in the last few weeks.
 What started as a respiratory infection turned bacterial, which eventually turned into a depressed kitty that refused to eat or drink.
-When a cat stops eating it can cause serious liver issues in short amount of time.
+When a cat stops eating it can cause serious liver issues in a short amount of time.
 It also leaves her feeling horrible, and us feeling helpless, and in no mood to write.
-Add to our drama all the recent world unrest (stupid fucking terrorists) and the fact that the weather finally turned cold and grey, and we have both been in a funk.

 As we walked into Little Machine Beer the first thing that stood out was the bar.
 The circular bar was large and welcoming, and thanks to the design there are no bad seats.
 Nobody gets stuck in a corner, and everyone can see and be seen.
 The was lots of space behind the bar for the serving area, and the round layout seemed to ensure good service, as the Little Machine Beer team was constantly circling to answer questions and refill glasses.
 The tap-room surrounding the bar also featured lots of tables and a few couches, if you want to enjoy your beers in a more intimate setting.
 The surroundings make Little Machine Beer the perfect spot for catching up with friends.
 There were lots of groups gathering, including one crew celebrating a Friendsgiving that looked so awesome that we wished we were their friends.

-The name Little Machine is a reference to how in even the most complicated machine it’s the basic small parts – the nuts, bolts, axles and levers – that makes everything work.
+The name Little Machine is a reference to how in even the most complicated machine it’s the basic small parts – the nuts, bolts, axles, and levers – that makes everything work.
 The same holds true for beer.
-No matter how fancy or complicated the brew, the most basic parts – the water, barley, hops and yeast – are what really makes the beer.
-The best part about the name and the robot theme may just be the awesome robots gracing their growlers.
-Seriously, are these not the most awesome growlers ever?
+No matter how fancy or complicated the brew, the most basic parts – the water, barley, hops, and yeast – are what really makes the beer.
+The best part about the name and the robot theme may just be the awesome robots you can spot hidden everywhere.
+It’s such a fun place.

-So the growlers are great, but that doesn’t mean anything without great beer to fill them.
-With a 10-barrel brewery, Little Machine Beer plans to have about 12 beers on tap at any given time.
+Little Machine Beer has a 10-barrel brewery with plans to have about 12 beers on tap at any given time.
 They’re still working up to that number and when we visited they had 9 beers on tap.
 Styles available ranged from a light easy-drinking ale to a several dark and delicious stouts, plus plenty of other great options in-between.
-Of course we had to try them all!
+Of course, we had to try them all!